interstitialRedirectModalTitle

 Protecting Bracken Bat Cave

-Located roughly 30 miles northwest of San Antonio lies Bracken Bat Cave—the world’s largest bat colony.
+Located roughly 30 miles northeast of San Antonio lies Bracken Bat Cave—the world’s largest bat colony.
 Each year, millions of Mexican free-tailed bats can be found roosting here between March and October.
 But this centuries-old wildlife habitat was once at risk of being developed.

 Together with Bat Conservation International and the City of San Antonio, TNC secured a 1,521-acre property in Comal County, resulting in a trifecta of conservation successes for Central Texas—including protecting the home of some of the region’s most important pollinators and pest-eaters.